Argon-ops/argon-ble/README.md

 Argon has two parts:

-* a Blender addon that exports FBX files marked up with custom properties.
+* a Blender addon that exports FBX files marked up with custom properties. (this repo)
 * a Unity plugin that imports those files and applies those properties as Unity components.
+[Hosted in a separate repo](https://github.com/Argon-ops/argon-slim)

 The import script sets up connections between components as needed.